-It’s predicted that around half of China’s eCommerce market will comprise cross-border commerce: that’s around a quarter of the population (source: eMarketer).
+It’s predicted that around half of the Chinese eCommerce market will comprise cross-border commerce: that’s around a quarter of the population (source: eMarketer).
 Here’s what you need to know to succeed in China’s eCommerce market.

 MEET THE MILLENNIALS

-In China’s eCommerce world, the millennial is king.
+In the chinese eCommerce market, the millennial is king.
 70% of online shoppers are 18-35-year-olds (source: East West Bank) who are young, tech-savvy and able to spend freely.
 However, if you want to gain their attention, you’ll have to fight for it.
 Here’s how:

 1. Flaunt the foreign

 Due to the poor standard of domestic goods, Chinese consumers often look abroad for quality.
 So, leverage your brand heritage but in a way that tells a story, captures imagination and, most importantly, gives the consumer a feeling of heightened social identity.

 2. Build your brand